-You should use this template for completing your newspaper notice (PDF/22KB/2 pages)
+You are also required to put a notice in the local newspaper, template for completing your newspaper notice (PDF/22KB/2 pages)

 These guidance notes will provide you with more information:

-- Guidance in respect of licensing fees (PDF/27KB/2 pages)
+- guidance in respect of licensing fees (PDF/35KB/2 pages)

-- Guidance for club premises certificates (PDF/349KB/9 pages)
+- guidance for club premises certificates (PDF/128KB/9 pages)

-- Guidance on regulated entertainment and exemptions (PDF/114KB/2 pages)
+- guidance on regulated entertainment and exemptions (PDF/52KB/2 pages)